Expense ratio: In investment management

-The expense ratio of a stock or asset fund is the total percentage of fund assets used for administrative, management, advertising (12b-1), and all other expenses.
+The expense ratio of an investment fund is the total percentage of assets under management used for administrative, management, advertising and promotion (12b-1 fees), and all other expenses, expressed on an annual basis.
+These expenses are paid by the fund shareholders, either from dividends received from the underlying assets or from proceeds of asset sales by the fund.
 An expense ratio of 1% per annum means that each year 1% of the fund's total assets will be used to cover expenses.
-The expense ratio does not include sales loads or brokerage commissions.
+Over time, a high expense ratio can significantly affect the overall returns of a fund.
+The expense ratio does not include commissions or performance fees.